lichess-org/stockfish.wasm/Readme.md

 </script>
 ```

-Or from recent node (tested with v14.4.0) and flags
+Or from recent node (v14.4.0 tested) with flags
 `--experimental-wasm-threads --experimental-wasm-bulk-memory`:

 ```javascript